 Trust your feelings: Even if you were taken by surprise by the breakup, your inner voice is telling you something.
 Listen carefully and you will hear that it will all be OK.
 You just have to let your feelings guide you.

 Take your time: Don’t rush out and buy a new car or move to a new home or another town.
 Major changes like those are merely a way of avoiding your feelings.
 Believe that with a little time, patience and support you will feel better and find love again.

 Research: Find out what others, who have not just survived but thrived after their relationships ended did to achieve peace of mind.
-There are some great books on surviving a breakup, my favorite is “How to Survive the Loss of a Love” by Peter McWilliams.
-This little gem will give you insight, exercises and some sage advice for dealing with this heart wrenching issue.
-Trust that you were not put here to suffer and that your live will not just be OK, it will be wonderful.
+There are some great books on surviving a breakup, my favourite is “How to Survive the Loss of a Love” by Peter McWilliams.
+This little gem will give you insight, exercises and some sage advice for dealing with this heart-wrenching issue.
+Trust that you were not put here to suffer and that your life will not just be OK, it will be wonderful.
 Love will come again and next time, if you have truly processed your feelings, it will be much better.
 Having to work through some alone time doesn’t need to be totally painful.
 Remember that even though change is mandatory, suffering is optional.

 You can also consult a Psychiatrist, Dr Sagnik Mukherjee the best psychiatrist in Kolkata.